Skip to main content

 February - April

-Gain the tools and confidence to continue with the rest of their year out and you can also make friends to continue your travels with.
+Fundraise during the first half of your gap year ready to head off on an adventure in the New Year!
+You’ll gain the tools and confidence to continue with the rest of your gap year and also make friends to continue your travels with.

 Summer adventure